Isolate Trigger: Detecting and Eliminating Adaptive Backdoor Attacks: Isolate Trigger

-\section{ISOLATE TRIGGER}
+\section{Isolate Trigger}

-In this section, we first define the threat model for IsTr, followed by an overview of the Steps and DMS schemes designed to isolate trigger signatures.
-Upon acquiring reverse-engineered trigger signatures, we repair the model via Unlearning.
+This section first defines the threat model for IsTr, followed by an overview of detection and patching methods.
+Subsequently, the paper presents a foundational detection framework and introduces IsTr's core methods: Steps, DMS, and Unlearning.